 Jeffrey Hill is a Kansas City native and 2005 graduate of Liberty High School, where he was a member of Liberty's 2003 and 2005 Class 4 MSHSAA state champion and 2004 runner-up teams.
 He led the effort to write and edit the questions for Liberty's 2004 and 2005 tournaments.
 Jeffrey graduated from Missouri S&T (formerly UMR) in May 2009 where he was a member of the 14th place team at the 2008 NAQT ICT.

 Jeffrey is a founding member of MOQBA and has served as the organization's president since July 2010.
 He frequently travels to tournaments throughout the state to serve as a moderator, stat person, adviser, and/or tournament director.
-Jeffrey has co-directed the NAQT Missouri Qualifier since its third iteration in 2010, directed the inaugural MOQBA Fall Tournament in 2015, and frequently assists other tournament directors with logistics and scheduling.
+Jeffrey has co-directed the NAQT Missouri Qualifier since its third iteration in 2010, (co-)directed both iterations of the MOQBA Fall Tournament/Championship, and frequently assists other tournament directors with logistics and scheduling.

 Jeffrey is a primary developer of the Quizbowl Resource Center Database on hsquizbowl.org and also maintains the Missouri Quizbowl Message Board and the website for the Missouri Academic Coaches Association.
 Outside of quizbowl, he is currently working as a software engineer in the Kansas City area.
 Email Jeffrey